lsst-sitcom/sitcomtn-037/index.rst

      The scope estimate may propose the use of in-kind contribution(s) to this effort if and where applicable.

 We have devised a plan to address the visualization requirements developed as part of first FAFF report and further refined based on discussion during FAFF2.
-This plan is based on use of the Camera Image Visualization (CVT) tool already in use for AuxTel, ComCam and Main Camera.
+This plan is based on use of the Camera Image Visualization (CVT) tool already in use for AuxTel, ComCam, and the Main Camera.

 .. figure:: images/cvt/auxtel.png